DNS Manager Overview

 Under normal circumstances, there’s no reason to suspect a problem with your domain zone or DNS records, but sometimes things go wrong.
 You can use the Check zone feature to verify that your domain zone is working correctly.

-In order to check the status of your domain zone, from within the DNS Manager, click the Check option to the far right of your chosen domain zone.
-A webpage with the results of the domain zone check will then appear.
+In order to check the status of your domain zone, from within the DNS Manager, click Check to the far right of your chosen domain zone.
+A page with the results of the domain zone check will appear.

 View Domain Zones